How to tune up your car audio system

 - If your front speakers are mounted low in the doors, that can have a negative impact on soundstaging.
-Some receivers feature independent front/rear tone controls or signal processing that raises the front image, so make those adjustments of you can.
+Some receivers feature independent front/rear tone controls or signal processing that raises the front image, so make those adjustments if you can.
 Or, if possible, install a set of tweeters up front.

-The right amount of bass
+The right amount of bass in your music

 Great bass isn't just for rap, heavy metal, or reggae fanatics — if you're a fan of classical music or jazz, you might be surprised at the quiet authority a subwoofer brings to your music.
 Even at low listening levels, a sub can produce richness and impact you wouldn't otherwise hear.